vmware/powershell-module-for-vmware-cloud-foundation/docs/functions/vRealize Suite/Remove-VCFvRSLCM.md

 ```

 ### Description
-Removes a failed vRealize Suite Lifecycle Manager deployment.
+The Remove-VCFvRSLCM removes a failed vRealize Suite Lifecycle Manager deployment.
 Not applicable
 to a successful vRealize Suite Lifecycle Manager deployment.

 ### Examples